Jikawo

-Jikawo is a woreda in Gambela Region, Ethiopia.
-Part of the Nuer Zone, Jikawo is bordered on the south by the Anuak Zone, on the west by the Alwero River which separates it from Wentawo, on the north by the Baro River which separates it from South Sudan, and on the east by Lare.
-Towns in Jikawo include Nginngang and Telut.
+'Jikow (Ji̱ekɔ̱w) is a woreda in Gambela Region, Ethiopia.
+Part of the Nuer Zone, Jikow is bordered on the south by the Anuak Zone, on the west by the Alwero River which separates it from Wanthoa, on the north by the Baro River which separates it from South Sudan, and on the east by Lare.
+Towns in Jikow include Kuachthiang and Teluth.

 Overview

-The terrain in Jikawo consists of marshes and grasslands; elevations range from 420 to 430 meters above sea level.
+The terrain in Jikow consists of marshes and grasslands; elevations range from 420 to 430 meters above sea level.
 According to the Atlas of the Ethiopian Rural Economy published by the Central Statistical Agency (CSA), around 10% of the woreda is forest.
-A notable landmark in Jikawo is Gambela National Park, which occupies an area south of the Baro on the eastern side of the woreda, covering about a third of its area.
+A notable landmark in Jikaw is Gambela National Park, which occupies an area south of the Baro on the eastern side of the woreda, covering about a third of its area.

-The economy of Jikawo is predominantly agricultural.
+The economy of Jikow is predominantly agricultural.
 There are no agricultural cooperatives, no documented roads, and little other infrastructure.
-Along with Akobo, Jikawo becomes flooded during the rainy season, requiring the people to migrate to the highlands with their cattle until the waters recede; thus raising livestock is the primary source of income in this woreda.
+Along with Akobo, Jikow becomes flooded during the rainy season, requiring the people to migrate to the highlands with their cattle until the waters recede; thus raising livestock is the primary source of income in this woreda.

 History

-At the start of the Federal Democratic Republic of Ethiopia, Jikawo was part of the Administrative Zone 3; however at some point before 2001, that Zone was abolished and Jikawo made part of Administrative Zone 1.
-Subsequently, between 2001 and 2007, Jikawo became part of the Nuer Zone.
+At the start of the Federal Democratic Republic of Ethiopia, Jikow was part of the Administrative Zone 3; however at some point before 2001, that Zone was abolished and Jikaw made part of Administrative Zone 1.
+Subsequently, between 2001 and 2007, Jikow became part of the Nuer Zone.
 Prior to 2007, the eastern kebeles were split from this woreda to create Lare.

-On 14–15 April 2006 members of the Murle attacked the Pal Buol (also called the Lare) in Jikawo, and 16 people were killed and 9 wounded.
+On 14–15 April 2006, members of the Murle attacked the Pal Buol (also called the Lare) in Jikaw, and 16 people were killed and 9 wounded.
 The attackers stole more than 500 head of cattle.
-A week later, the Murle made another raid in Jikawo, on Ngor village, in which 27 Nuer were killed and about 39 wounded, while 11 Murle were killed in the fighting.
+A week later, the Murle made another raid in Jikow, on Ngor village, in which 27 Nuer were killed and about 39 wounded, while 11 Murle were killed in the fighting.